Policy & ConsentPractice Policy & Informed Consent for My Therapy Services

 Appointments will ordinarily be 55 minutes in duration, typically once per week at a time we agree on, although some sessions may be more or less frequent as needed, and we can assess this as we go along.
 The time scheduled for your appointment is assigned to you and you alone.
 Do not bring anyone else along to a session without first talking it through with me.
 If you need to cancel or reschedule a session, I ask that you provide me with 24 hours notice.
 If you miss a session without canceling, or cancel with less than 24-hour notice, my policy is to collect the amount for that session [unless we both agree that you were unable to attend due to circumstances beyond your control].
 If it is possible, I will try to find another time to reschedule the appointment.
 In addition, you are responsible for coming to your session on time; if you are late, your appointment will still need to end on time, as I would normally have others scheduled after you.

-The standard fee is $110.00 for a 55 min session (this amount includes GST) unless otherwise negotiated.
-A discounted price of $80/session is available for students, pensioners, and other low income earners—You must be able to present your student, pension or health care card.
-A full range of rates and packages can be found here.
+The standard fee is $130.00 for a 55 min session (this amount includes GST) unless otherwise negotiated.
+A discounted price of $80/session is available for students, pensioners, mental health care plans and other low income earners—You must be able to present your student, pension or health care card.
 You will be invoiced for each session.
 Payment must be made by electronic transfer, or cash, and details will be on my invoice.

 In addition to weekly appointments, it is my practice to charge this amount on a prorated basis (I will break down the hourly cost) for other professional services that you may require such as report writing, telephone conversations that last longer than 15 minutes, attendance at meetings or consultations which you have requested, or the time required to perform any other service which you may request of me.
 If you anticipate becoming involved in a court case, I recommend that we discuss this fully before you waive your right to confidentiality.
 If your case requires my participation, you will be expected to pay for the professional time required even if another party compels me to testify.